- New York

 While Lake Tuscaloosa is the perfect place to beat the summer heat, it’s a great destination year-round.
 Given Alabama’s temperate climate, you can even go boating in the middle of winter.
 Power boating, swimming, canoeing, kayaking, stand-up paddle boarding and fishing are among the recreational possibilities along the lakeshore in places like Binion Creek Landing Park.

 Getting there: Lake Tuscaloosa is a 16-kilometer drive north of Tuscaloosa, Alabama.
-Tuscaloosa has an airport where you can rent a car, but it does not offer as many flight options as Birmingham Airport, located just over 100 kilometers northeast of the lake.
+Tuscaloosa has an airport where you can rent a car, but it does not offer as many flight options as Birmingham-Shuttlesworth International Airport (BHM), located just over 100 kilometers northeast of the lake.